oisdk/SwiftSequence/README.md

 These functions return a cycle of self.
 The number of cycles can be specified, if not, `self` is cycled infinitely.

-When called on a `LazySequenceType`, the sequence returned is lazy, otherwise, it's eager. (the infinite cycle is not available on eager sequences, obviously)
+When called on a `LazySequenceType`, the sequence returned is lazy, otherwise, it's eager. (the infinite cycle is always lazy, however)

 ```swift
 [1, 2, 3].cycle(2)